Persistent Free Volume Governs (Anti)plasticization in Chitosan-Water Mixtures: Results Discussion

 where $U$ is the total potential energy, $\mathbf{r}_{\alpha}[i]$ denotes the $i$-th Cartesian component of the position of atom $\alpha$, $\mathbf{r}_{\alpha\beta}[j]$ is the $j$-th component of the separation vector between atoms $\alpha$ and $\beta$, and $V$ is the system volume.
 This demonstrates how elastic constants are fundamentally pairwise quantities, as stress transmission requires two sequentially connected load-bearing sites.
 Supposing that $\tilde{f}_\mathrm{v} / \tilde{f}_{\mathrm{v},0}$ characterizes the fractional change in the density of mechanically active sites relative to the reference, the density of load-bearing pairs scales as the square of this quantity, and the elastic modulus inherits this dependence.
 In the static limit, if $\bar{p}_\mathrm{o}$ and $\bar{p}_{\mathrm{o},0}$ both approach zero at the same rate, Eq.~(\ref{eq:modulus_model}) reduces to a purely geometric scaling $E = E_0(f_\mathrm{v}/f_{\mathrm{v},0})^2$.
 In the high-mobility limit, $\bar{p}_\mathrm{o}$ approaches a finite value set by the local instantaneous particle density near free-volume regions.
 Thus, the model appears well-posed across the physically relevant composition range.

 \autoref{FV}C shows that this effective dynamical free volume model quantitatively reproduces the composition-dependent elastic modulus across the full range of water contents investigated.
 It neatly captures both the antiplasticization peak and the subsequent rapid decrease associated with plasticization.
-Notably, the model achieves this with no freely adjustable parameters beyond analytical fits to $f_\mathrm{v}(x_\mathrm{w})$ and $\bar{p}_\mathrm{o}(x_\mathrm{w})$, both of which are computed directly from the simulation trajectories used for the mechanical analysis and behave predictably. \autoref{FV}D provides qualitative support for the physical picture underlying the model by illustrating the spatial distribution of occupancy probabilities $\bar{p}_\mathrm{o}$ across the composition range.
+Notably, the model achieves this with no freely adjustable parameters beyond analytical fits to $f_\mathrm{v}(x_\mathrm{w})$ and $\bar{p}_\mathrm{o}(x_\mathrm{w})$, both of which are computed directly from the simulation trajectories used for the mechanical analysis and behave predictably.
+Furthermore, the model does not require a specific crossover concentration for (anti)plasticization as it applies across both regimes as a continuous function of composition. \autoref{FV}D provides qualitative support for the physical picture underlying the model by illustrating the spatial distribution of occupancy probabilities $\bar{p}_\mathrm{o}$ across the composition range.
 At low water contents, free-volume grid points are characterized by broadly elevated $\bar{p}_\mathrm{o}$, reflecting frequent dynamical visitation by thermally fluctuating polymer atoms and the immobile water molecules that occupy interchain voids without imparting persistent free volume.
 At higher water contents, a growing population of grid points with low $\bar{p}_\mathrm{o}$ emerges, consistent with the formation of bulk water domains that introduce genuinely persistent, mechanically relevant free volume and drive the transition to plasticization.